 He already knows what is right, but there are times he chooses not to do it.
 As I sat in front of him that day I saw the shame in his face, he was sorry.
 We’ve had conversations like that before, and we discover over and over that it is his anger that causes him to step outside his boundaries.
 I realized in times like this that he needs my help, help to remind him what is right.
 He needs encouragement.
 He needs me to remember that he is real person with real struggles, and he doesn’t know how to throw off his dispositions.

 I cannot expect him to know how to deal with his attitudes, not at 7yrs old.
 I can’t presume that he knows how to deal with anger or frustration.
 I can’t count on him remembering a lesson I taught him about the good of “respecting his teacher in all circumstances”, even if he really seemed to take it in on the day I taught it.
 Like many adults, he frankly will do the easiest things natural when he becomes angry or frustrated.
 So what am I prepared to do to help?
 Is discipline still on the table?
-Absolutely, but not alone.
+Absolutely, but not that alone.
 He needs help understanding what good character is, and how to grow more in it.
-He needs helps knowing how to manage frustration.
+He needs help knowing how to manage frustration.
 And ultimately for that, I think in some ways he needs the same grace that I need myself.

 I’m hopeful my son will see the good of respecting and obeying authority.
 I hope that I can teach him more about his inward dispositions as well.
 All of his days hasn’t been perfect, and I’m not optimistic that they will be.
 I know what it is like to feel hopeless about a rebellious child.
 But for tough kids like mine, I am realizing how much they need the grace we as parents need ourselves.